tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/introduction-building-app.md

 When developing a Shiny app, one of the initial steps is to define the output objects and their placement within the user interface (UI).
 This is achieved using `output placeholders`.

 Shiny provides a variety of output functions, each tailored to different output types.
 To use these functions:
-1. Assign a Unique Name or ID: Each output function requires a unique name or ID.
+1. *Assign a Unique Name or ID*: Each output function requires a unique name or ID.
 This identifier should be a character string enclosed in double quotes.
-2. Place Output Placeholders in the UI: These placeholders specify the locations and types of outputs that will appear in the app.
+2. *Place Output Placeholders in the UI*: These placeholders specify the locations and types of outputs that will appear in the app.
 They are not the actual outputs but markers for where the outputs will be displayed.
-3. Creation of Outputs in the Server Function: While placeholders are set in the UI, the actual outputs are generated in the server function.
+3. *Creation of Outputs in the Server Function*: While placeholders are set in the UI, the actual outputs are generated in the server function.

 Our user interface is ready: we have created both input controls and output placeholders.
 In the following sections, we’ll move our focus to the server function, because it’s the server side of our app that builds the output objects.